MadzCode/FInal_Documentation/Dev_Journal.md

 Contributor, Alex Wiltshire, and Alex Wiltshire.
 ‘How Inside’s Levels Were Designed’.
 Rock, Paper, Shotgun, 12 May 2017. www.rockpapershotgun.com, https://www.rockpapershotgun.com/how-insides-levels-were-designed.

-- Fireboy & Watergirl:
-Fireboy & Watergirl is a 2D coop game where two players play as fireboy and watergirl, they must work together to pass the levels and avoid falling into the other characters liquid or the green goo.
-Find Sources that talk about Fireboy & watergirl's gameplay mechanics.

 - Little Nightmares
 Little Nightmares is a 2.5D horror game where the main character 'Six'